veerabadralokesh/cs2510/chatsystem/README.md

 ## CS 2510: (Distributed) Computer Operating Systems

-In this project, we will implement a group chat service that includes a server that is responsible for storing and delivering chats and a client program that enables users to participate in chat groups, exchange messages, and receive messages from other participants.
+This project includes a group chat service that implements a server that is responsible for storing and delivering chats and a client program that enables users to participate in chat groups, exchange messages, and receive messages from other participants.

 ## Build Docker Image